girishbist/documentation/on-premise/on-premise.rst

 Additional Information
 ----------------------
-Please see the "Supported Configurations" guide for more details on these configurations.
+Please see the :ref:`"Supported Configurations" guide <supported_configuration>` for more details on these configurations.

 .. toctree::
    :maxdepth: 3